peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

+### ToLowestTerms
+    public ERational ToLowestTerms()
+Converts this value to its form in lowest terms.
+For example, (8/4) becomes (4/1).

+**Returns:**

+* An arbitrary-precision rational with the same value as this one but in lowest terms.
+Returns this object if it is infinity or NaN.
+ Returns ERational.NegativeZero if this object is a negative zero.
+ Returns ERational.Zero if this object is a positive zero.

+**Throws:**

+* <code>java.lang.ArithmeticException</code> - This object's value is infinity or not-a-number (NaN).

 ### ToEInteger
     public EInteger ToEInteger()
 Converts this value to an arbitrary-precision integer by dividing the